Biblical Feasts & Holidays

 This challenging and important Feast Day concentrates on seeking the Lord to identify the sin in our lives.
+This day has been called the “holiest day of the year” and is a day of serious and resolute rest, prayer, repentance and gathering from evening sunset to evening sunset.
 We observe a solemn evening worship service and then spend a day of complete fasting (medical health permitting).
 During that the day and until sunset we concentrate on God's direction for our lives and seek to identify how He would have us change.
 We also gather as an assembly at the church for reading Scripture and corporate prayer.

 Feast of Tabernacles

 The concluding festival of the year recalls Israel’s wilderness experience while waiting to enter the Land.
 It also reminds us that God dwells in the midst of His people and cares for them, even in the most humble of circumstances.
 A third and the greatest focus of the festival anticipates God sending His Messiah to dwell with His people.
 Believers embrace this anticipation as we await Messiah’s return, the establishment of the Temple in Jerusalem and His reign as king over all nations.
 For additional fellowship opportunity during the week-long festival, MBF has a tradition of sharing a “Progressive Meal” in which celebrating members visit several homes for a progressively complete evening dinner.
 Specific host homes are announced ahead of the event.

 Tabernacles Opening Celebration: Monday, September 20, 7:00pm at MBF

 Tabernacles Prayer Service and Activities: Tuesday, September 21, 10:00am at MBF